 The Greenway Trail through the site is busy with bicycle and pedestrian traffic in both directions. with bicyclists exiting the Hawthorne Bridge, boaters carrying boats up to 60 feet long from the Portland Boathouse to the Holman Pier, and people heading from parking areas to OMSI frequently crossing the trail path.
 Developing parallel trails to separate bicyclists and pedestrians minimizes conflicts, but increasing pavement in the Willamette Greenway may conflict with goals for increasing native vegetation and stormwater control.
 Laying back the bank for habitat improvements could offer opportunities for grade-separated crossings such as an underpass.
 Design alternatives consider how to maximize safe movement through the site while maintaining adequate area to meet Greenway goals for environmental protection.

-Draft design alternatives have been reviewed by affected City of Portland bureaus to consider how well project goals are met, gauge the feasibility of development and operation as a City facility, and provide insight into the range of permits that would be required to complete the project.
-Key stakeholders in the project, including property owners at and around the Eastbank Crescent, regular users of the site, and state and federal permitting agencies have provided input and recommended refinements, and community input was provided online and at a public open house in June.
+Draft design alternatives were reviewed by affected City of Portland bureaus to consider how well project goals are met, gauge the feasibility of development and operation as a City facility, and provide insight into the range of permits that would be required to complete the project.
+Key stakeholders in the project, including property owners at and around the Eastbank Crescent, regular users of the site, and state and federal permitting agencies provided input and recommended refinements, and community input was provided online and at a public open house in June.
 Design concepts reflecting input from the community, stakeholders and agencies will be refined and presented to the Portland City Council in early 2017.

 The Eastbank Crescent Riverfront Plan will provide the blueprint for improvements at the site, but a detailed master plan with additional community input will be necessary prior to construction.
 Actualization of the Plan will require new funding.